Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Discussion

-The key idea of the algorithm is to separate the background signals from the particle signals by considering the space spanned by the particle signals $\text{image}(\zb S)$ and the space spanned by the background signals $\text{image}(\zb W)$.
+The key idea of the algorithm is to separate the background signals from the particle signals by considering the space spanned by the particle signals (columns of $\zb S$) and the space spanned by the background signals (columns of $\zb \Phi$).
 The later is derived in a data-driven manner from a set of background scans that can be obtained e.g. during a system matrix acquisition.
-How well this approach works, depends highly on the spaces having a small intersection.
-For the scanner being used, the spaces were sufficiently different to perform a separation of particle signal and background signal but further experiments across different MPI scanners are necessary to study background signals in more detail.
+How well this approach works, depends highly on the spaces having a sufficiently small intersection.
+For the scanner being used, the spaces were different enough to perform a separation of particle signal and background signal.
+We note however that further experiments across different MPI scanners are necessary to study background signals in more detail.

 One important aspect of our study was to investigate the influence of the regularization parameter $\beta$.
 We have seen that the influence of $\beta$ on the background removal was the smaller the larger $\beta$ was.
 This is plausible from a mathematical point of view when looking at the optimization problem \eqref{Eq:Deriv2} that forms the basis of the algorithm.
-In the limit $\beta \rightarrow \infty$ the regularization term $\Vert \zb W \zb n \Vert_2$ would dominate the other terms and in turn $\zb n = \zb 0$ would be the solution of the minimization problem so that $\zb c$ remains untouched.
+In the limit $\beta \rightarrow \infty$ the regularization term $\Vert \zb \Phi \zb n \Vert_2$ would dominate the other terms and in turn $\zb n = \zb 0$ would be the solution of the minimization problem so that $\zb c$ remains untouched.
 This solution thus converges for $\beta \rightarrow \infty$ to the solution obtained by static background subtraction.

 The smaller $\beta$, the less is $\zb n$ restricted.
 This can lead to particle signal being falsely identified as background.
 In turn this puts a bias on the reconstructed particle concentration, such that one has to trade off and select an appropriate regularization value $\beta$ with strong background suppression but only marginal bias on the estimation of the particle distribution.
 Our quantitative analysis has shown that the choice of $\beta$ is rather robust yielding satisfactory results for a large range of values.
 The influence of the size of the background dictionary $Q$ depends highly on the specific setup and the statistics of the background signal.
-In our case, $Q=2$ yielded satisfying results for all experiments.
+In our case, $Q=10$ yielded satisfying results for all experiments.